scality/Zenko/docs/docsource/reference/command_reference/vault_commands/accessing_the_vaultclient_api.rst

 If you need access to a command not available in the Supervisor, you can make changes to the Vault with direct shell commands in the scality-s3 Docker container.
-To open a bash session in the scality-s3 Docker container, ssh into the S3 Connector host and enter the following command:
+To open a bash session in the scality-s3 Docker container, ssh into the Zenko host and enter the following command:

 .. code::